DagsHub/fds/README.md

 We would love for you to try out FDS yourself, and to give us feedback.
 It would really help us to prioritize future features, so please [vote on or create issues](https://github.com/dagshub/fds/issues)!
 If you'd like to take a more active part, we have some [good first issues](https://github.com/DAGsHub/fds/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) that you can start with.
 We'll be happy to provide guidance on the best way to do so.

-And of course, we're always happy to have you on the DAGsHub discord, where you can ask questions or give feedback on FDS:
+And of course, we're always happy to have you on the DagsHub discord, where you can ask questions or give feedback on FDS:
 [![Discord](https://img.shields.io/discord/698874030052212737)](https://discord.com/invite/9gU36Y6)

 ----